-or-

 Dr. Bob Kizlik

-Beginning teachers.
-New teachers.
-Either of these terms often conveys a sense of helplessness and vulnerability, but that need not be so.
+Beginning teachers, new teachers, future teachers, and even novice teachers.
+These terms often convey a sense of helplessness and vulnerability, but that need not be so.
 If you are reading this page, it is probably because you are a beginning teacher, or are planning to be one.
-In every single class I have taught to future teachers, their greatest fear concerns problems they envision that are connected to classroom management and relationships with parents.
-For many, these imagined problems can be overwhelming and often border on terror - not a good thing.
-While there is no shortage of advice in books and on the Internet about how to manage a classroom and deal effectively with parents, here are some of the best ideas I have gleaned in my career.
+In every single class I have taught to future teachers, their greatest fear concerned problems they envisioned that are connected to classroom management and relationships with parents.
+For many, these imagined problems can be overwhelming and often border on terror - not a good thing as one prepares to enter an important profession.
+While there is no shortage of advice in books as well as on the Internet about how to manage a classroom and deal effectively with parents, here are some of the best ideas I have gleaned in my career.
 They come from a variety of sources including my own personal experience as a teacher and parent.
+They are listed on the ADPRIMA site to help you.
 Make of them what you will.

 New teachers often -